Economic monitor: The US-Asean Summit’s sunny disconnect

-The two-day meeting that ended last week at the California Sunnylands resort between US President Barack Obama and leaders of ten ASEAN countries offered a scenic backdrop for the first such gathering highlighting Washington’s “pivot” to the region.
+The two-day meeting that ended last week at the California Sunnylands resort between US President Barack Obama and leaders of 10 Asean countries offered a scenic backdrop for the first such gathering highlighting Washington’s “pivot” to the region.
 The major economic initiative unveiled at the summit was a series of hubs in major cities to better coordinate commercial contacts.

 Bangkok, Jakarta and Singapore will host one-stop shops to promote bilateral trade and investment in infrastructure, energy and information technology, as the Trans-Pacific Partnership (TPP) with the same objectives awaits approval by national parliaments.
 However, the main emerging market signatories, Malaysia and Vietnam, are struggling with slumping commodity and manufacturing exports to China, their biggest trading partner.